- Why performance reviews should be conducted each quarter.

 The employee should know that these goals are not overnight requests.
 They are something that can be chipped away at or strived for.
-The most important thing moving forward is that they continue to make an effort and track their own job performance.
+The most important thing moving forward is that they continue to try to track their own job performance.

 For the manager, any documents should be filed away so they can be referred to ahead of the employee’s next performance review.
 Any company feedback should be shared amongst the leadership team so they can identify potential organizational problems and make plans to fix them.

-One of the most important things you can do as a business owner is help your employees improve at their jobs.
+One of the most important things you can do as a business owner is to help your employees improve at their jobs.
 It shows respect for the worker and that you believe in their abilities.
-Even if they are faltering, reviews should demonstrate that you have faith in their ability to improve.
+Even if they are faltering, reviews should demonstrate your faith in their ability to improve.

-Reviews should be conducted at quarterly intervals to ensure that individuals have time to learn and improve their behavior if necessary.
-And managers should be on the lookout for exemplary behavior that they can share with other workers to help everyone improve.
+Reviews should be conducted quarterly to ensure individuals have time to learn and improve their behavior if necessary.
+Managers should look for exemplary behavior that they can share with other workers to help everyone improve.